 There are some questions that people frequently ask.

 Should the raisins be stored in the refrigerator after soaking?
 If someone is consuming them on a regular basis, they need not be refrigerated.
-Raisins generally do pretty well unrefrigerated in the cupboard; adding alcohol, which can be used as a preservative in some cases, does not seem to make them more susceptible to mold or other problems.
+Raisins generally do pretty well unrefrigerated in the cupboard; adding alcohol, which is sometimes used as a preservative for other foodstuffs, does not seem to make them more susceptible to mold or other problems.

 People also wonder whether the raisins must be golden, or whether dark raisins also work.
 Some readers have reported using dark raisins to good effect.
 Usually, though, the remedy as people have learned it specifies golden (or “white”) raisins.
 Unless the sulfites used to preserve the raisins’ beautiful light color is a critical component of the remedy (which is possible), we can’t imagine why it would matter.
 Unfortunately, there have been no studies to compare the two, so we have no data for answering this question.